M0rl0ck/rsschool-cv/cv.md

 ## Education:
 * South-Russian State University of Economics and Service
 * Courses:
-    * HTML and CSS courses on the https://ru.code-basics.com/
+    * HTML and CSS courses on the  https://ru.code-basics.com
-    * Basics of data networks jn the https://intuit.ru/
+    * Basics of data networks on the  https://intuit.ru
-    * Introduction to programming on the https://intuit.ru/ (in progress)
+    * Introduction to programming on the  https://intuit.ru (in progress)
     * RS Schools Course «JavaScript/Front-end.
 Stage 0» (in progress)